 Central to the new program, however, is the original Fulbright purpose of advancing mutual understanding, establishing long-term cooperation, and creating opportunities for institutional linkages.

-Fulbright Germany can offer 5 Fulbright Specialist grants per academic year.
+Fulbright Germany can offer 5 Fulbright Specialist grants per calendar year.

 - Conduct needs assessments, surveys, institutional or program research

 - Take part in specialized academic programs and conferences

 - Consult with administrators and instructors from post-secondary institutions on faculty development